vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

 The activity just stores the data and it doesn't return anything.
-In this case, you can use *Unit* as the return type.
+In this case, we can use *Unit* as the return type.

 Let's implement the activity:
 ```scala mdoc:silent